Fall, spring internship opportunities opening for companies and students in August

 “I wasn’t sure if many companies would be taking on interns, and I thought even if they hired an intern, they’d decide, ‘Sorry, we can’t have you anymore,’ Acevedo said.
 “Even if I started somewhere, I wasn’t sure how permanent it would be.
 But then Sheryl Kent from Student Success Services reached out and told me about the Ohio Third Frontier’s Diversity & Inclusion Technology Internship program.”

 The Ohio Third Frontier program pairs interns with companies who need them, offering paid internships to give college students a great experience in business and entrepreneurship while companies get young, diverse talent to help them compete and grow.
 The program reimburses two-thirds of the intern’s wages up to $10,000 and any technology company or organization with a technology need is eligible.
-The fall round of applications for the internship opens for companies Aug.
+The fall/spring round of applications for the internship opens for companies Aug.
 11 through Sept.
 8. Students can apply Aug.
 25 through Sept.
 22.

 Acevedo found her home at Metallurgical Solutions Inc., a commercial testing lab performing metal testing and industrial forensics.
 The topic was a totally new one to Acevedo, but it turned out to be a perfect fit.